 FIND BIG FUN FOR LITTLE ONES IN SEVIERVILLE, TENNESSEE

-Dollywood’s largest addition in the park’s history, Wildwood Grove, opens May 10, 2019.
-The $37 million new area was designed specifically for families to enjoy together.
+Dollywood’s Wildwood Grove was designed specifically for families to enjoy together.
 When the project was announced, Dolly Parton explained, “This area is going to give families a place to explore, play and imagine together—but more importantly—it’s a place where they can spend more time together.”

-Wildwood Grove boasts 11 thrilling new experiences, including six unique rides: The Dragonflier, a suspended roller coaster that mimics the flight of a dragonfly; Black Bear Trail, a mechanical bear trek; Sycamore Swing, which imitates leaves falling from a giant tree; Treetop Tower, where giant acorns soar 40 feet into the air; Mad Mockingbird, a spin around a tall tree; and Frogs and Fireflies, a hopping race around a lily pad.
+Other rides in Wildwood Grove include: The Dragonflier (39” minimum), a suspended roller coaster that mimics the flight of a dragonfly; Black Bear Trail (36” minimum), a mechanical bear trek; Great Tree Swing (36” minimum), which imitates leaves falling from a giant tree; Treetop Tower (36” minimum), where giant acorns soar 40 feet into the air; Mad Mockingbird (36” minimum), a spin around a tall tree; and Frogs and Fireflies (no minimum height), a hopping race around a lily pad.

 There’s also a 4,000-square-foot indoor area, Hidden Hollow, with a climbing structure, slides, and a toddler area.
 In Wildwood Creek pop jets and splashing pools offer an inviting way to cool down.
 There’s also new live entertainment, new dining options, new open spaces, and new shaded areas, among other surprises.
 At the center of Wildwood Grove sits The Wildwood Tree, adorned with thousands of leaves and hundreds of butterflies that flutter during the day and glow in a kaleidoscope of color after dark.